spl0k/supysonic/docs/configuration.md

 ; Delay before triggering scanning operation after a change have been detected ; This prevents running too many scans when multiple changes are detected for a ; single file over a short time span.
-Default: 5 wait_delay = 5
+Default: 5 seconds wait_delay = 5

 ; Command used by the jukebox